nongvantinh/godot-client-server/README.md

 Game start lagging when 2 players join the game.

 I'll try another networking library to see if there is a better solution.
+- [yojimbo.net](https://github.com/netcode-io/yojimbo.net.git) returns with memory leak, I opened [an issue](https://github.com/netcode-io/yojimbo.net/issues/3) and it seems that this library is dead.